joesturz/Resume-Builder/README.md

 # Resume-Builder
-A website built in php that builds a simple resume
+A website built in PHP that builds a simple resume.

 This was a project to create a website that builds a simple resume.